arrilot/laravel-api-generator/README.md

 ### Skeleton

-You may have noticed that controller which has been just generated has two public methods - `model()` and `transformer()` That's because this two methods are the only thing that you need in your controller to set up a rest api from a skeleton.
+You may have noticed that controller which has been just generated has two public methods - `model()` and `transformer()` That's because those two methods are the only thing that you need in your controller to set up a rest api from a skeleton.

 You can use a bunch of rest routes like `GET api/v1/users`, `GET api/v1/users/{id}`, `PUT api/v1/users/` etc out of the box.
 They receive and respond with json in the same format, support includes and eager load.